-There are lot of reasons why your mood may be low at this time of year.
-These can be both mental and physical.
+There are several reasons why your mood may be low during winter.

 1. Change can be hard to manage

 Even though a new season is a predictable change, it’s still a change.
 And any type of change can be challenging.
 With change comes uncertainty, which can be a lot for your body and mind to cope with.

 2. Change can create a feeling of loss